 Which documents or pages are billled

 A document or page is billed when it is processed by Rossum’s AI Engine.
-That means when the document goes from importing state to review, confirmed, or exported state, depending on the configured automation level.
+That means when the document goes from importing state to review, confirmed, or exported state for the first time, depending on the configured automation level.
 (Documents that end up in the failed_import state are not billed.)

 For per-page billing, you’re billed for all pages of a document (regardless of which pages contain captured data).
 However, this only applies up to the configured maximum number of pages per document processed by the AI Engine (32 pages by default).

-Importantly, Rossum’s billing is currently applied again when reprocessing documents by the AI Engine.
-Most commonly, this situation arises during document splitting – you’re billed for both the original source document (or pages) and all produced child documents (or the sum of their pages) because the AI Engine currently re-reads these documents from scratch.
-A less common situation is when a document is moved across queues with the “Reset data” checkbox ticked.
+Regarding the document splitting – you’re billed for both the original source document (or pages) and all produced child documents (or the sum of their pages) because the AI Engine currently re-reads these documents from scratch.

 Billing for line items